 The Travel Department on its investment by MML Capital Partners and Storage Solutions on its sale to Iron Mountain.

 Eoin Leonard, Founder and Chief Executive Officer, I3PT Certification

 I3PT is Ireland’s largest independent building certification firm.
 Eoin has spent the majority of his career engaged in research and analysis of building controls, quality assurance and building failure.
 Eoin holds an MBA from UCC, as well as number of industry-specific technical qualifications.
 I3PT Certification are engaged by some of the largest companies in the world to certify their buildings in Ireland and overseas.
 The firm has offices in Dublin, Cork, Galway and London

-Robert Stokes, Equity Analyst, Heights Capital Management Ireland
+Robert Stokes, Equity Investor, Heights Capital Management

 Dermot Crowley, Deputy Chief Executive, Dalata Hotel Group plc

 Dermot worked with PWC, Procter & Gamble, Forte Hotels and Renault before joining Jurys Doyle Hotel Group plc in 2000 as Head of Development.
 He spent 6 years with Ion Equity before joining Dalata in 2012 as Deputy Chief Executive – Business Development and Finance.
 Dermot is a Fellow of Chartered Accountants Ireland.
 He is a graduate of University College Cork.